 Generally, owners of service animals are permitted to be accompanied by their service animal in all areas of the University’s facilities and programs where the owner is allowed to go.
 Such areas include public areas, public events, classrooms, and other areas where University programs or activities are held.
-Limited exceptions for service animal access are noted in Sections 7 and 9 below.
+Limited exceptions for service animal access are noted in Section 7 below.

 University personnel must permit service animal access to an event or facility with its owner when it is readily apparent that the animal is trained to do work or perform tasks for its owner.
 Examples include a dog guiding an individual who is blind or has low vision, pulling an individual’s wheelchair, or providing assistance with stability or balance to an individual with an observable mobility disability.

 If the need for the service animal is not apparent, University personnel may only ask the following of service animal owners: